Age & Licensing:

 Audi Club (ACNA) membership:

-If you are NOT currently a member you may join online at www.audiclubna.org and use the confirmation number (enter the full number including the “ACNA-JOIN” prefix as a temporary number) on the event registration form.
+If you are NOT currently a member you may join online at https://audiclubna.org/join-2/ .
 Non-Audi owners are welcome to join as Associate Members.

-If a registrant’s membership is not current and valid at the start of the event, the registrant will be asked to join/renew ACNA at event registration.
+If a registrant’s membership is not current and valid at the start of the event, the registrant will be asked to join/renew ACNA as part of the on-line event registration process.

 Membership in ACNA also allows participants to take advantage of all membership benefits, which may include special activities and opportunities at Driver Education and other events.